nhattranb/nhattranb/README.md

 ### 👋 Hello World!
 My name is Nhat Tran! ###

-Welcome to the @nhattranb github repository of mine!
-I'm a Senior Student in Information Technology at RMIT Vietnam.
+Welcome to my @nhattranb GitHub repository of mine!
+I'm a Senior Student in Information Technology at RMIT University Vietnam.
 Here is the place where I work and showcase my cool stuff in IT.

 ### My interests ###
-- 👀 I’m interested in Current Affairs IT and Chemistry
+- 👀 I’m interested in IT, STEM Education, and English for Education
 - 🌱 I’m currently learning as a senior in Information Technology
-- My Interests in IT include: DevOps, Software Quality Assurance, Cloud Computing, UI/UX Design and Cybersecurity
+- My Interests in IT include: DevOps, Software Quality Assurance and Testing, Cloud Computing, UI/UX Design, and Cybersecurity
 - 💞️ I’m looking to collaborate on all of those above sectors!

 ### My contacts ###